Spiral Antidepressant Withdrawal Field Guide

 Depressive Feelings or Mood Swings

-During taper, patients might have transient low mood, tearfulness, or mood swings (highs and lows).
+During tapering, it's common for you to experience transient low mood, tearfulness, or noticeable mood swings (alternating highs and lows).

-Encourage behavioral activation: keep doing normal activities, even if joy is blunted, because routine and social interaction prevent downward spirals.
+Engage in behavioral activation: continue with normal activities, even if your sense of joy feels dulled.
+Maintaining routine and social interaction can effectively prevent downward spirals.

-Creativity can be an outlet: journaling feelings, or expressing them through art or music, aligns with the Spiral idea of finding meaning.
+Embrace creativity as an outlet: journaling your feelings or expressing them through art or music aligns with the Spiral approach of finding deeper meaning in your experience.

 Flu-like and Somatic Symptoms